Contemporary photography festival of the Grenoble metropolitan area

 True to the mission of La Maison de l'Image, the festival places significant emphasis on mediation and image education.
 Educational workshops, school programs, and participatory initiatives allow audiences of all ages to learn photographic techniques and develop a critical eye on the images that surround us.

-The 14th edition of Le Mois de la Photo will be held in November 2026 in Grenoble, as part of the exceptional Bicentennial of Photography, recognized by the Ministry of Culture.
-As it's an even year, the festival will return to its full format with a central group exhibition at the Ancien Musée de Peinture and about thirty exhibitions in partner venues across the metropolitan area.
+The 14th edition of the Mois de la Photo will take place from November 7 to 29, 2026, in Grenoble, on the theme « Souffles du monde.
+Cadrage, décadrage ».
+In even-numbered years, the festival returns to its full format, structured around a central collective exhibition at the Ancien Musée de Peinture and about thirty exhibitions in partner venues throughout the urban area.
+The edition is labeled as part of the Bicentenary of Photography.

-This 14th edition is part of the Bicentennial of Photography (2026-2027), a major national celebration recognized by the Ministry of Culture.
-This anniversary commemorates the creation of the first known photographic image by Nicéphore Niépce and celebrates two centuries of photographic invention, creation, and memory.
-Le Mois de la Photo Grenoble will contribute to this celebration by offering a program worthy of the event.
+This 14th edition is part of the Bicentenary of Photography (2026-2027), a major national celebration labeled by the Ministère de la Culture.
+This anniversary commemorates Nicéphore Niépce's creation of the first known photographic image, and celebrates two centuries of photographic invention, creation, and memory.

 The detailed program for the 14th edition will be announced in the autumn of 2026.
 The festival will feature: